saul4797435/monitoring-project-saul-herrera/README.md

 # Monitoring System with Grafana and Prometheus

+## Description
+This program sets up a monitoring system using Grafana and Prometheus to monitor a Node.js application.
+The monitoring system collects and visualizes metrics to help you understand the performance and health of your Node.js application.

+## Purpose
+The purpose of this monitoring system is to provide a robust solution for tracking various performance metrics of a Node.js application, including CPU usage, memory usage, and other custom metrics.
+By using Prometheus to collect metrics and Grafana to visualize them, you can gain insights into your application's behavior and performance in real-time.

+## How It Works
+1. **Prometheus**: Prometheus is a powerful monitoring and alerting toolkit that scrapes metrics from monitored targets.
+In this setup, it collects metrics from a Node.js application and its own metrics endpoint.

+2. **Grafana**: Grafana is an open-source platform for monitoring and observability.
+It provides a rich set of dashboards to visualize the metrics collected by Prometheus.

+3. **Node.js Application**: The Node.js application is instrumented with the `prom-client` library to expose custom metrics to Prometheus.
+These metrics are available at the `/metrics` endpoint of the application.

+## Key Features
+- **Real-time Monitoring**: Collects and visualizes metrics in real-time to provide immediate insights into the application's performance.
+- **Custom Metrics**: Allows for the collection of custom metrics from the Node.js application, tailored to specific monitoring needs.
+- **User-friendly Dashboards**: Grafana provides easy-to-use and highly customizable dashboards to visualize the data collected by Prometheus.

+## Benefits
+- **Improved Performance**: By monitoring key metrics, you can identify and address performance bottlenecks.
+- **Proactive Issue Detection**: Alerts can be set up in Prometheus to notify you of potential issues before they impact end users.
+- **Data-Driven Insights**: Visualizing metrics in Grafana helps in making informed decisions based on real data.

 ## Objective
 Implement a monitoring system using Grafana and Prometheus to monitor a Node.js application.